After meeting with Michelle Obama, Storm players eager to build on momentum of ‘Say Her Name’ campaign

 “Don’t think whatever platform you have is too small, because it’s not.
 That’s something that I am helping bring back to my family and my friends.
 Just because you’re not a professional athlete that doesn’t mean you don’t have influence and a voice in your circle.”

-On Sunday afternoon, the former First Lady hosted a Zoom conversation with WNBA and NBA players in coordination with ‘When We All Vote,’ a non-profit and non-partisan organization that seeks to increase voter participation.
+On Sunday afternoon, the former first lady hosted a Zoom conversation with WNBA and NBA players in coordination with ‘When We All Vote,’ a non-profit and non-partisan organization that seeks to increase voter participation.

 The discussion with Obama came on the heels of an emotionally charged WNBA opening weekend in which players from all 12 teams walked off the court during the national anthem and held a 26-second pregame moment of silence in honor of Breonna Taylor, a Black emergency technician who was killed by police in her home in March.